conterra/secman-userinfo-service-sample/README.md

 # security.manager UserInfoService Sample Implementation

-This project is a sample implementation of the UserInfoService interface defined by security.manager NEXT.
+This project is a sample implementation of the User Information Service interface defined by security.manager NEXT.
-Please visit the [UserInfoService documentation](https://docs.conterra.de/en/securitymanager-next/latest/reference/extensions/userinfoservice.html) for further details.
+Please visit the [User Information Service documentation](https://docs.conterra.de/en/securitymanager-next/latest/reference/extensions/userinfoservice.html) for further details.

-The project shows two different attribute lookup approaches:
+The project demonstrates two different attribute lookup approaches:

-   1. Mapping of roles or user ids to additional attributes via a mapping.json file
+   1. Mapping of roles or user IDs to additional attributes based on a `mapping.json` file
       - Implemented by [JSONAttributeProvider](./src/jsonmapping/JSONAttributeProvider.ts)
       - Default URL: <https://localhost:9090/userinfo-json/fetch>
-      - Uses [conf/mapping.json](./resources/mapping.json) to map user ids or roles to user attributes
+      - Uses [`conf/mapping.json`](./resources/mapping.json) to map user IDs or roles to user attributes

-   2. Connect to a LDAP in order to lookup the attributes of a given user id
+   2. Connect to a LDAP in order to lookup the attributes for a given user ID
       - Implemented by [LDAPAttributeProvider](./src/ldap/LDAPAttributeProvider.ts)
       - Default URL: <https://localhost:9090/userinfo-ldap/fetch>
-      - Uses [conf/ldap.json](./resources/ldap.json) to connect to a ldap to fetch user attributes
+      - Uses [`conf/ldap.json`](./resources/ldap.json) to connect to an LDAP and fetch all user attributes

 ## Example Requests

 ### JSON mapping

-POST the following content to the service at `/userinfo-json/fetch` in order to test the json mapping:
+POST the following content to the service at `/userinfo-json/fetch` in order to test the JSON mapping:

 ```json
 POST as "application/json":